-- Check with your child on a daily basis to see if homework has been assigned. - Homework assignments are posted daily on the teachers' website and Combined Calendar. - Provide a suitable place for your child to study without distractions. - Help your child establish a specific time each day for doing homework. - Provide help when requested.
+- Check with your child on a daily basis to see if homework has been assigned. - Homework assignments are posted daily on Option C. - Provide a suitable place for your child to study without distractions. - Help your child establish a specific time each day for doing homework. - Provide help when requested.
 Do not do the work for your child, but help when necessary. - Show an interest in your child's work.
 Ask to see assignments and completed papers. - Praise your child for finished work and encourage your child to do his/her best. - Sign the assignment book after checking the assignments.